-Through the Marion County Comprehensive Plan, the Spring Protection Overlay Zone (SPOZ) and the Secondary SPOZ were defined.

-The Primary SPOZ was defined based on the zero to ten year water recharge travel time.
+The Marion County Comprehensive Plan defines the Spring Protection Overlay Zone (SPOZ) and the secondary SPOZ.
+The Primary SPOZ, as depicted in FIGURE 4.5 was defined based on the zero to ten year water recharge travel time.
 The Secondary SPOZ was defined as the rest of Marion County until a further study of the remaining springs in Marion County can be completed.
 The purpose of the SPOZ is to provide an additional level of water quality protection for springs and groundwater by reducing and managing potential groundwater contamination for water supplies.
 Development in these areas is required to follow the ESOZ requirements and assess impacts on recharge volume and groundwater quality.
 The SPOZ have additional requirements pertaining to buffer area, stormwater management, centralized utilities, and on-site treatment disposal systems associated with land development, as defined in the Marion County Comprehensive Plan.